aalthof1/cs250/README.md

 # cs250
-# Course work for Purdue Computer Architecture course
+Coursework for Computer Architecture

+This work is the property of Aaron Althoff, and not to be used for cheating.
+Using anything within this repository is plagiarism and is punishable by the university